Start > Theory & regulations > Lanes & placement

 Which lane to choose

 The basic rule is that you must choose the lane that is furthest to the right.
-However, in the following situations, you may choose the lane that is most suitable for your continued journey:
+However, if any of the following conditions are met, you may choose the lane that is most suitable for your continued journey:

 • There are at least two marked lanes for traffic travelling in your direction, and the speed limit is 70 km/h or lower.